 12. The country of Mauritius includes the island of Mauritius, Rodrigues and the outer islands (some disputed).

 Mauritius has had a long history of territorial dispute, starting from the time of Dutch colonization to the time of French and later on British colonization.
 However, there is no contention about its two main islands – Mauritius and Rodrigues, which stand 530 kilometers apart.
 Other islands include Cargados Carajos Shoals and Agalega Islands.
 The outermost island of Chagos Archipelago is disputed by Britain.
 It lies 2000 kilometers to the North East of Mauritius.

 11. The main island of Mauritius is only 28 miles wide and 40 miles long.
 It is of volcanic origin and is almost entirely surrounded by coral reefs.

-Mauritius is highly mountainous country.
+Mauritius is a highly mountainous country.
 This is primarily due to the island having been created as a result of volcanic activity from underneath the ocean.
 The entire area of Mauritius is 2000 square kilometers.
-It has a 330 kilometer coastline.
+It has a 330-kilometer coastline.
 It is almost surrounded by coral reefs most of which is covered by vegetation.